wanted5games/unity-game-interface-package/README.md

 If you prefer to keep this asset inside your Assets/ folder, you can create a new one via:

 ![MenuItem](Documentation/MenuItem.png)
-⚠️ Important: Don’t forget to assign your new asset to the Game Interface Tester window.
+⚠️ Important: Don't forget to assign your new asset to the Game Interface Tester window.

+### Testing Features

+The Game Interface Tester window provides several testing features:

+- **Event Delays**: Configure delays (in milliseconds) for game events (GameStart, GameComplete, etc.), IAP events, and ad events to simulate network latency
+- **Interstitial Ad Cooldown**: Set a cooldown period (in milliseconds) between interstitial ad displays
+- **Ad Overlay**: In the Unity Editor, ads are displayed as overlays with interactive buttons:
+  - Interstitial ads show a "Close Ad" button
+  - Rewarded ads show "Grant Reward" and "Reject Reward" buttons for testing different reward scenarios
+- **Runtime State**: Adjust various runtime states like muted/paused status, rewarded ad availability, and more

 ## Samples